cpoan/Background/README.md

    Index of slice = 0*_
    (Numbers are following the order in format.)
 + Program should be able to access all the histograms in a single rootfile.
++ Change the parameter of file name in main.cc `string rootFileName = "example.root"`, which contains all histograms.

 For people who want to do a joint fit in configuration of N_slices = 5,
 please do remenber to prepare those 3 x 4 x 5 histograms and follow the format above.